vardaan-bhatia/LinkLytics/README.md

 # **Lynklytics: URL Shortener with Analytics**

-Lynklytics is a comprehensive URL shortener with built-in analytics.
-It's designed to provide detailed insights on link performance, such as click locations, devices used, and more.
-Built with **React Context API**, **Supabase**, **ShadCN**, and **Recharts**, it offers an intuitive and efficient user experience.
+Lynklytics is a URL shortener app with advanced analytics features.
+It provides an intuitive experience for managing and tracking shortened URLs with detailed statistics on location and device data.
+The app is mobile responsive and offers QR code generation for each shortened URL.

 ## **Video Demonstration**

-Check out the video demonstration of Lynklytics here: [DEMO VIDEO](https://youtu.be/B4H900xjVRQ) (Open in a new tab)
+Check out the video demonstration of Lynklytics here: [Video Demo](https://youtu.be/B4H900xjVRQ)

 ## **Key Features**